 Epcot enthusiasts will enjoy the latest exhibit showcased in the Odyssey building of the park.
 The exhibit, Walt Disney Imagineering Presents the Epcot Experience, offers a unique way to observe all the changes planned for Epcot in the upcoming years.

-This review will go over what you can expect to find in the Odyssey building, along with a few updates about the progress of these formerly announced events.
-The Odyssey building is located next to the water between Test Track and the Mexico Pavilion.
+This review will go over details of the Epcot Experience, along with a few updates about the progress of these formerly announced events.
+The Odyssey building is next to the water between Test Track and the Mexico Pavilion.

 Here are a few details about the Epcot Experience.